argonne-lcf/user-guides/docs/ai-testbed/groq/running-a-model-or-program.md

 popd
 ```

-For any new ssh session, to use groqfloq,
+To use groqfloq,
 ```bash
 conda activate groqflow
 ```
-Alternative, the activation command can be put in .bashrc.
 Note: Always use a personal conda environment when installing packages on groq nodes; otherwise they can get installed into ~/.local and can cause problems when your shared home directory is used on other systems.
+If you encounter mysterious package dependency/version issues, check your `~/.local/lib` and `~/.local/bin` for mistakenly installed packages.

 ### Job submission and queuing